TARP-Fake-News-Identification-Portal/extension-py-js/README.md

    1.1 **service_worker** - lets Chrome know which file to scan for additional instructions, such as events it need to listen for.

-2. **permissions** - All the APIs must be registered under this field.
+2. **[permissions](https://developer.chrome.com/docs/extensions/reference/permissions/)** - All the APIs must be registered under this field.

    2.1 **[storage](https://developer.chrome.com/docs/extensions/reference/storage/)** - this API is used to store, retrieve, and track changes to user data
+   2.2 **[activeTab](https://developer.chrome.com/docs/extensions/mv3/manifest/activeTab/)** - gives the extension temporary access to the currently active tab when the user invokes the extension.
+   2.3 **[scripting](https://developer.chrome.com/docs/extensions/reference/scripting/)** - execute scripts in various contexts.
+Here we use this API to use the executeScript() Runtime function to specify a function to be executed instead of a file.

 3. **[action](https://developer.chrome.com/docs/extensions/reference/action/)** - This API is used to control the extension's icon in the Chrome Toolbar and the extension manager page.